-(a) that the voter is the person to whom the ballot paper was addressed,
+(a) (a) that the voter is the person to whom the ballot paper was addressed,

-(b) that the voter has not marked or returned any other voting paper in the election, and
+(b) (b) that the voter has not marked or returned any other voting paper in the election, and

-(c) for a member of the public or patient constituency, of the particulars of that member's qualification to vote as a member of the constituency or class within a constituency for which the election is being held.
+(c) (c) for a member of the public or patient constituency, of the particulars of that member's qualification to vote as a member of the constituency or class within a constituency for which the election is being held.

-(3) The declaration of identity is to include space for -

-- (a) the name of the voter,
+(3) The declaration of identity is to include space for -(a) the name of the voter,

-- (b) the address of the voter,

-- (c) the voter's signature, and

-- (d) the date that the declaration was made by the voter.
+- (a) the name of the voter, - (b) the address of the voter, - (c) (b) the address of the voter, (c) the voter's signature, and - (d) (d) the date that the declaration was made by the voter.